jeune homme qui marche en équilibre sur un fil

 Life is movement

-All manifestations of life in the universe obey this rule.
-Life is movement: “Anything observable by the senses is subject to change and therefore movement … we can not command the winds and waves to stop, but one can learn to navigate the dangerous currents by behaving in harmony with the transformative energies under way, and thus in the storms of life. “says the famous book of I Ching also called classic changes.
+“Everything observable by the senses is subject to change and therefore in motion… we cannot command the winds and waves to cease, but we can learn to navigate dangerous currents by behaving in harmony with the ongoing energies of transformation, and therefore in the storms of life,” says the famous book of the I Ching, also known as the Classic of Changes.
+Living in harmony with Nature requires humans to adapt and follow the flow of life.
+It is futile to try to control Nature, or simply to ignore it.

 0 Comments